DanielMartensson/MataveID/README.md

 - KMEANS for identify clusters

 # Papers:
-Mataveid contains realization identification, polynomal algorithms and subspace algorithms.
+MataveID contains realization identification, polynomal algorithms and subspace algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the algorithms if you want to understand how they work, or read the literature.

 # Literature:
 I have been using these books for creating the `.m` files.
 All these books have different audience.
 Some techniques are meant for researchers and some are meant for practical engineering.